Last Updated: February 3, 2021

 - Leave the Publish or Manage tab, then return.

 Notes: Some users have reported that antivirus software that includes network components can block Bonjour (e.g., Kaspersky antivirus).
+Try temporarily disabling antivirus software or adding brightauthor as a trusted application.

-- In BrightAuthor, navigate to Publish > Local File Network, click the Add icon under Publish, and enter the IP address of the player.
+If automatic discovery isn't working, try adding the unit manually.
+In BrightAuthor, navigate to Publish > Local File Network, click the Add icon under Publish, and enter the IP address of the player.